We believe those with the ability to lead the way must do so.

 - 2015-2020: Make improvements to factory and fleet, including biomass heating, rooftop solar, LED lighting and smart energy-saving assets.

-- 2021: Achieve carbon neutrality for Scope 1 and 2 emissions.
+- 2021: Achieve net zero for Scope 1 and 2 emissions.
 Switch to 100% renewable electricity supply

 - 2021-2022: Engage with end-to-end supply chain on carbon reduction and corporate responsibility.
 Offset remaining emissions through local carbon offsetting investments.

-- 2022: Achieve carbon neutrality for Scope 3 emissions.
+- 2022: Achieve net zero for Scope 3 emissions.
 Remove poor performing suppliers and customers from supply chain.

 - 2023: Offer carbon neutral and circular economy products.